jbryeet/Recover-AI/README.md

 Audit logging
 Synthetic outcome evaluation
 Monitoring dashboard

-Built as a Razorpay Buildathon project.

 Key Takeaway

 RecoverAI is not simply a system that retries failed payments.

-It is a controlled recovery pipeline that combines AI-assisted reasoning with deterministic safeguards, controlled execution, and complete auditability.
+It is a controlled recovery pipeline that combines AI-assisted reasoning, deterministic safeguards, controlled execution, and complete auditability.

 Failed Payment
       ↓